 - 50ml of Scotch

 - 150ml of Strawberry water (just crush up some strawberries, add water and leave to sit for at least 10 minutes).

 It may sound too easy but the inventor, Jack Wareing, is one of the most recognized mixologists at the Dandelyan Bar in London, this year’s best cocktail bar in the world according to the Spirited Awards.

-Good news as well is that this Whisky is available to purchase.
-The Bartenders Malt is described as a 47% ABV Whisky with tasting notes of dried apricots, milk chocolate, cherry blossom and brioche.
+The good news as well is that this Whisky is available to purchase.
+The Bartenders Malt is described as a 47% ABV Whisky with tasting notes of dried apricots, milk chocolate, cherry blossom, and brioche.
 Give this one a go and you may be a champion cocktail maker in no time.

 2. Hot Toddy

 Trying this with Smoky Monkey Shoulder could add an interesting twist when you can get your hands on it but for the moment the Original Monkey Shoulder, a smooth Blended Malt with gentle sweetness, works really well.
 The Malt adds an interesting layer of sweet contrast to the lemon but also brings out the warming honey in the cocktail.

 There are many twists you can add to this one to make it your own, but you are essentially looking to add a slice of lemon and a spoonful of honey to boiling water.
 Once this has been mixed well add your Scotch and serve.

 Some people like to add a bit of spice to the mix and with it being Christmas you may have some around to use.
 Clove and cinnamon are especially popular with a Hot Toddy to add a final touch of garnish to your Cocktail.

 Ignore the fancy name.
 What you’re basically doing here is swapping the Gin out of a Negroni and replacing it with Whisky.
 Happy days right?
 For this one, you’ll need to have a bit more of a stocked alcohol cabinet but if you do then this mix is well worth a go.